kasna-cloud/quantium-genai-hackathon/README.md

 To run the following commands in your browser, open Cloud Shell through the Google Cloud Console.

 - `gcloud init` will initialise, authorise and configure the gcloud CLI
-- `gcloud auth login` withh authorise access to the gcloud CLI for your current account
+- `gcloud auth login` will authorise access to the gcloud CLI for your current account
 - `gcloud config set project <PROJECT_ID>` will set the default project to work on

 To run these commands locally, [install the gcloud CLI](https://cloud.google.com/sdk/docs/install).